 Over to you!
 Who else do you think you might encounter at a crossroads?

 If you enjoyed this article, please consider sharing it!
-Don’t forget to pick up your free copy below of Crossroads, my triple tale collection of stories inspired by the crossroads…
+Pick up your free copy below of Crossroads, my triple tale collection of stories inspired by crossroads legends…

 Gordon, Leah (2000), The Book of Vodou: Charms and Rituals to Empower Your Life, London: Quarto Publishing plc.